 As most small to midsize staffing firms are either partnerships, LLCs, or S Corps rather than large corporations, the pass-through tax treatment is where many staffing owners are directing their attention.
 95% of American businesses are organized as pass-through entities, including most of the 20,000 or so staffing firms in the US.

 The way that both chambers approached the pass-through issue was different.
-Under the Senate proposal, it was a 23% deduction, and on the House offered instead a maximum tax rate of 25%.
+Under the Senate proposal, it was a 23% deduction, while the House offered instead a maximum tax rate of 25%.
 The ultimate compromise was a 20% deduction, while the top personal rate is lowered to 37%.
-The result should put the marginal tax rates paid by pass-throughs fairly close to on par with the marginal tax rates paid by corporations.
+The result should put the marginal tax rates paid by pass-through entities fairly close to on par with the marginal tax rates paid by corporations.

 While the House bill removed the Work Opportunity Tax Credit (WOTC), which many staffing firms use if they hire individuals from groups that historically face hiring barriers, the final bill preserves this tax credit.